 - 3. Travelling time from Hyderabad to Thirupathi by different means of transport are-Car - 8 hours, Bus - 15 hours, Train - 12 hours, Aeroplane - 1 hour.
-Represent the information using a bar diagram. - 4.
-A survey of 120 school students was conducted to find which activity they prefer to do in their free time.
+Represent the information using a bar diagram. - A survey of 120 school students was conducted to find which activity they prefer to do 4. in their free time.

-Preferred activity Playing Reading story Watching Listening Painting

-books TV to music

-Number of students 25 10 40 10 15
+Preferred activity Playing Reading story books Watching TV Watching Listening to music Number of students 25 10 40 10 15